khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 	* If you use k-nearest queries: https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.cKDTree.query.html#scipy.spatial.cKDTree.query
 * **Iteration limit:** you may further fine-tune performance by setting a limit on how many times the algorithm may increment the radius/number of neighbours to find.
 In some cases this may also drastically improve performance at the cost of continuity.

+## Current tasks

+Khaled is currently working on implementing TIN-Linear intepolation based on a constrained Delaunay TIN (CDT) through CGAL.
+He can already construct the CDT and is now implementing TIN-linear interpolation.

+I am working with Lisa on hole-filling and hydro-flattening at the moment.
+For the final production environment, we would like to skip secondary hole filling altogether by using a TIN-based interpolation method.
+This will lend us some extra time to develop a useful water body and river flattening algorithm.
+We already have the necessary shapefiles from BBG thanks to Lisa, and will now move on to implementing algorithms.
+Optimally, we are hoping to make the river polygons part of the triangulation via the CDT implementation and use the hole boundaries for water body shore elevation values (which will be used to set the interpolated value inside the holes that arise due to the constraints).
+As a backup plan, we would use Laplace interpolation, but in this case we would not be able to create holes in the triangulation using the water polygons, and we would probably end up needing to overlay them with the rasters post-interpolation.

 ## Future work

 The current version of this implementation runs as many processes in parallel as there are input files, hence using all processor cores when there are at least as many files as there are cores in the given system.
 This multiprocessing implementation is based on Python built-in multiprocessing pools.
-A queue-based implementation would probably work better, but this is something for the scaling group to look at.
+A queue-based implementation would probably work better, but this is something for the scaling group to look at. _No final decision yet._

 We should probably also experiment around with the `filters.pmf` method that is provided by PDAL.
 The example parametrisation uses `filters.smrf`.
 You can start experimenting with this simply by changing the JSON parametrisation, the code does not need to be edited.
 There's further guidance in `gf_main.py` on what's what in `config.json`. _(Completed.)_